top of page

 The Boston-based Unitas Ensemble will be premiering my newest work Resilience: Music for Thirteen Musicians.
 This piece, which was commissioned by Unitas Ensemble, will be paired in the program with works by maestros Ginastera, Golijov and Desenne.
 The piece is for chamber orchestra, instrumentation ranging from single flute/piccolo, oboe/english horn, B-flat clarinet, bass clarinet, all the way to horn, tenor trombone, percussion, piano and strings.

-Come join us in a wonderful afternoon of music by Latin American composers!
+Come join us on February 20th, 2016, for a wonderful afternoon of music by Latin American composers!

 2015 BMI Student Composer Awards